rvanren/EmbryOS/README.md

 Every chapter in this repository is a **working OS snapshot**, and every step is small enough to understand.
 You don’t just read about operating systems — you *build* one.

+Every chapter has helpful hints to your LLM, so you can work with your LLM to ask as many questions as you want.

 ## Demo Screenshot

 <p align="center">